que846hWhy/pocketnotes/README.md

    ---------------------------
    This is a very quick and rough setup of a binary eth main node on a mounted disk on a VPS on Hetzner or DO However whats good it installs the latest version of geth 1.10.15 and uses the syncmode snap (formerly fast) Works really well.
-Still playing with some of the parameters as of today its seems to work well with my pocket nodes.
+Still playing with some of the parameters but as of today its seems to work well with my pocket nodes.

 Feedback Welcome!